tokio-rs/website/content/docs/getting-started/streams-and-sinks.md

   the `welcomes` stream.

 The future we use is [`write_all`] from the `tokio-core` crate.
-It asynchronously entire buffer to the socket provided, then returns the socket and ownership of that buffer.
+It asynchronously writes the entire buffer to the socket provided, then returns the socket and ownership of that buffer.
 So `welcomes` is again a stream that includes one socket for each connection, with `Hello, world!` written to them.
 We're done with the connection at that point.

 How do we actually consume this stream?
 As with iterators, loops are a common way to consume streams---but we use the futures-based [`for_each`] method: